openeuler-mirror/yocto-poky/documentation/ref-manual/images.rst

 -  ``core-image-full-cmdline``: A console-only image with more full-featured Linux system functionality installed.

--  ``core-image-lsb``: An image that conforms to the Linux Standard Base (LSB) specification.
-This image requires a distribution configuration that enables LSB compliance (e.g. ``poky-lsb``).
-If you build ``core-image-lsb`` without that configuration, the image will not be LSB-compliant.

--  ``core-image-lsb-dev``: A ``core-image-lsb`` image that is suitable for development work using the host.
-The image includes headers and libraries you can use in a host development environment.
-This image requires a distribution configuration that enables LSB compliance (e.g. ``poky-lsb``).
-If you build ``core-image-lsb-dev`` without that configuration, the image will not be LSB-compliant.

--  ``core-image-lsb-sdk``: A ``core-image-lsb`` that includes everything in the cross-toolchain but also includes development headers and libraries to form a complete standalone SDK.
-This image requires a distribution configuration that enables LSB compliance (e.g.
-   ``poky-lsb``).
-If you build ``core-image-lsb-sdk`` without that configuration, the image will not be LSB-compliant.
-This image is suitable for development using the target.

 -  ``core-image-minimal``: A small image just capable of allowing a device to boot.